johan162/themeltspice/README.md

 In addition to these major use cases there are some supporting function that are available

 - List the names of all defined themes in a specific themes file
-- Check if a specified theme esists
+- Check if a specified theme exists
-- Print the **LTSpice** binary configuration file in a human readable format
+- Print the **LTSpice** binary configuration file in a human-readable format

 &nbsp;

 > **Note:** A copy fo the original **LTSpice** property list (plist) configuration file is also stored in the theme directory with the extension "```*.ORIGINAL```".
-In case the configuration file gest corrupt you can always restore a this as clean backup.
+In case the configuration file gets corrupt you can always restore this as a clean backup.
 The backup file is created the first time you run the script or if it is ever deleted.

 > **Tip:** If you ever mess up the themes file and want to restore it to the default then the easiest way is to just delete the '```/User/<USER>/.ltspice_themes/themes.ltt```' file.
 The next time you run '```themeltspice.zsh```' it will be restored.